Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.0.0.md

 ***
 ## Images and Disk Geometry
 ### Image Management/Upload Changes
+* Paravirtualized(PV) images require kernel and ramdisk ID supplied when either bundling or registering.
+* Running a PV image will trigger image conversion at the first time the image is run.
+The instance will stay in pending until conversion completes.
+The conversion delay is proportional to the size of EMI and typically will take couple minutes.
+If multiple PV images are run the same time, the delay will be multiplied by number of such EMIs.
+* After a PV image is converted, subsequence run-instance will not incur image conversion (no delay).
+* The PV images and instances in conversion are tagged with 'euca:image-conversion-state' and 'euca:image-conversion-status'.
+The tag will disappear when the image is fully converted.

 ### Image Service Changes
+* For import-volume, import-instance, and running PV images, there will be a worker VM that takes care of image copying and conversion.
+* By default, there is one imaging worker VM per availability zone.
+* Worker VM and it's associated resources (such as autoscaling group) are tagged with 'euca-internal-imaging-worker'.
+* A worker VM is automatically run when the system is given import tasks or PV instance run for the first time (across the cloud).
+* It is OK to terminate a worker VM.
+* It is NOT ok to delete autoscaling group, launch configs, security groups tagged as imaging worker.
+* If resources other than worker VM is deleted (by accident), setting property 'imaging.imaging_worker_enabled' false will clean up resources held by imaging workers.
+Then import tasks or pv image run will setup resources again properly.
+* One can change desired_capacity of worker VM's autoscaling group, if the system expects high load of image conversion or import tasks.
+* The size of EMI that can be converted is limited by VM type of the worker VM.
+In a nutshell, VM type should be larger than the size of PV EMI's root disk.
+One can change the VM type by setting 'imaging.imaging_worker_instance_type'

 ### Block Device Mapping Changes
 ### VmwareBroker Changes
 ***